5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

     Return (Zero)
 }
 ```
 From the above example, we can see that the original `_STA` method contains other operations `Method call ECTP (Zero)` and `Assignment operation ^^^GFX0.CLKF = 0x03`, in addition to setting the conditional device state enable bit.
-Using this method will result in an error (non-ACPI Error) by invalidating other references and operations in the original `_STA` method
+Using this method will result in an error (non-ACPI Error) by invalidating other references and operations in the original `_STA` method.

 **Risk**: `XM01` may not be recovered when OC boots other systems.
 </details>

-**NOTES**
+## Notes

 On some X299 boards, the `RTC` device can be defective, so even if there's an `AWAC` device that can be disabled, booting macOS still fails.
 In this case, leaving AWAC enabled (so RTC won't be available) and adding a fake [**`RTC0`**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-RTC0)) is the solution.